-Frances Kakugawa, who currently resides in Sacramento, was born and raised on the Big Island of Hawaii in Kapoho, which was demolished by lava when she was 18 years old.
+Frances Kakugawa, internationally publisher author/poet, currently resides in Sacramento.
+She was born and raised on the Big Island of Hawaii in Kapoho, which was demolished by lava when she was 18 years old.
 She has taught for many years in the Michigan and Hawaii public school systems; conducted language arts workshops for teachers in Micronesia and in Hawaii; and was a curriculum writer and lecturer for the University of Hawaii.

 Frances Kakugawa Interviews Frances Kakugawa